vladimir-laz/eco2ai_prototype/README.md

 pip install pynvml
 pip install apscheduler
 ```
-Also it is need to have library tzlocal with version >= 2.0(it will be installed with apscheduler library)
+Also it is need to have library tzlocal with version >= 2.0(usually, it is installed with apscheduler library)

 ## Installation
 Download files SberEmissionTrack.py and tools.py right in your directory.